Driveway Austin: Track facility

 Driveway Austin is a scenic tree-lined road course elevated from the river on its south border and surrounded by greenbelt including a perimeter hiking and biking trail.
 With its designation as a racing school and hosting no sanctioned races, the track lacks grandstands and the amenities of a major race track, instead opting for training facilities.
 The only way to drive the track was as a student or for entertainment—not for competition.

-The track, which is run counterclockwise, has three main configurations focusing on different dynamic elements.
+The track, which is run counterclockwise, has three main layouts focusing on different dynamic elements.